perseids-project/citefusioncoll/README.md

 dependencies on other libraries to run properly with source files in place, `gradle jettyRunWar` creates a full war file and does work correctly, so you can test with that task.

-# TBD and known bugs

-- Add links to xslt for each request
-- need to decide how to deal with groovy bug handling HTTP parameters named 'request'!
-- add artifacts to upload war, source bundle, and api docs to nexus repository